 “Might as well look after you while I’m here,” she said quietly, placing daffodils in the vase, which was mercifully full of rainwater.
 She couldn’t afford to trudge all the way across the cemetery to the water tap: Cilia might depart while she was gone.

 As Maisie stepped to the side of the path to deposit a pile of weeds, she saw Celia Davenham move toward the headstone she had held her vigil.
 She kissed the cold, grey marble, brushed away a tear, then turned quickly and walked away.
 Maisie was in no hurry to follow.
 Instead she nodded at Donald Holden’s headstone, then walked over to the grave that the Davenham woman had just left.
 It said “Vincent”.
 Just “Vincent”.
 No other name, no date of birth.
 Then the words, “Taken from all who love you dearly.”

 Maisy Dobbs, the first in a long series of mystery novels by Jacqueline Winspear, is a pleasant read, although I was expecting quite a lot more from it.

-It starts out as a mystery, which actually sounded a bit foggy from the start, but it picked my interest nonetheless when references to WWI veterans appeared.
+It starts out as a mystery that sounded a bit foggy from the start but picked my interest nonetheless when references to WWI veterans appeared.
 Then the middle of the novel – and it’s a good chunk, taking up half of the book – turned out to be Maisie’s backstory.
-This is what suggested me that this book was really an introduction to the character, more than a standalone mystery.
-The middle of the book is nearly a story on its own, with a few, not very strong connections, to the mystery.
+This suggests to me that this book is really an introduction to the character, more than a standalone mystery.
+The middle of the book is almost a story on its own, with a few, not very strong connections, to the mystery.
 The last part of the novel, the conclusion, was in fact quite weak and unrealistic, if I may say.

 An enjoyable one, anyway.
 Do give it a try.